spack/spack-tutorial/tutorial_packaging.rst

 Creating the Package File
 -------------------------

-Suppose we wanted to install the ``mpileaks`` but found Spack did not already have a built-in package for it.
-Fortunately, Spack comes with a handy command for creating one: ``spack create``.
-The command takes the location of the package's source code and uses it to:
+Suppose you want to install software that depends on mpileaks but found Spack did not already have a built-in package for it.
+This means you are going to have to create one.

+Spack's *create* command builds a new package from a template by taking the location of the package's source code and using it to:

 - fetch the code;
 - create a package skeleton; and
 - open the file up in your editor of choice.

 The ``mpileaks`` source code can be found on GitHub in a tarball.
-Spack will look at the contents of the tarball and generate a package when we run ``spack create`` with the URL.
+Spack will look at the contents of the tarball and generate a package when we run ``spack create`` with the URL:

 .. literalinclude:: outputs/packaging/create.out
    :language: console

 You should now be in your text editor of choice, with the ``package.py`` file open for editing.
-The file have the following contents:
+The file will have the following contents:

 .. literalinclude:: tutorial/examples/0.package.py
    :caption: mpileaks/package.py (from tutorial/examples/0.package.py)
    :language: python

-The file itself should now reside in the ``mpileaks`` subdirectory of the tutorial repository packages directory, i.e., ``$SPACK_ROOT/var/spack/repos/tutorial/packages/mpileaks/package.py``
+Your ``package.py`` file should reside in the ``mpileaks`` subdirectory of your tutorial repository packages directory, i.e., ``$SPACK_ROOT/var/spack/repos/tutorial/packages/mpileaks/package.py``

 Take a moment to look over the file.

 Spack created a few placeholders that we will fill in as we:

 - document some information about this package;
 - add dependencies; and
 - add the configuration arguments needed to build the package.

 For the moment, let's see what Spack does with the skeleton.

 Exit your editor and try to build the package with the ``spack install``
 command:

 .. literalinclude:: outputs/packaging/install-mpileaks-1.out
    :language: console

-This obviously didn't work.

-We need to fill in package-specific build information.
-Specifically, Spack didn't try to build any of mpileaks' dependencies, nor did it use the configure arguments because we haven't provided that information.
+It clearly did not build.
+The error indicates configure is unable to find the installation location of a dependency.

-Let's start fixing things.
+So let's start fixing things.

 ----------------------------
 Adding Package Documentation